-IR-UWB is a radio technology that makes use of non sinusoidal impulses [5].
+IR-UWB is a radio technology that makes use of non sinusoidal impulses Di Renzo et al. (2007).
 The main reasons motivating the use of IR-UWB in localization applications lies in its ability to provide high temporal resolution and accurate TOA estimation.
-Moreover, the IEEE 802.15.6 radio standard recently published for WBANs has promoted IR-UWB as a relevant physical layer in the very low power context [7].
-Typically, distances between on-body sensor nodes can be determined out of the TOA information, provided that n-way ranging protocol transactions are also used [9].
-Then the resulting distance estimates usually feed localization or tracking algorithms to position the mobile nodes [4].
-Finally, for the [3.1, 5.1]GHz and [3.75, 4.25]GHz bands considered hereafter, it was previously shown in [3] that on-body channels suffer from significant shadowing, which is far dominating other distance-dependent effects.
+Moreover, the IEEE 802.15.6 radio standard recently published for WBANs has promoted IR-UWB as a relevant physical layer in the very low power context Kyung-Sup et al. (2010).
+Typically, distances between on-body sensor nodes can be determined out of the TOA information, provided that n-way ranging protocol transactions are also used Sahinoglu et al. (2008).
+Then the resulting distance estimates usually feed localization or tracking algorithms to position the mobile nodes Destino et al. (2007).
+Finally, for the 3.1-5.1 and 3.75-4.25 GHz bands considered hereafter, it was previously shown in D'Errico and Ouvry (2009) that on-body channels suffer from significant shadowing, which is far dominating other distance-dependent effects.
 Accordingly, TOA estimation and its related error regimes are both expected to be strongly affected (and thus mostly conditioned) by dynamic body obstructions under mobility.

-Over each intra-WBAN (i.e. on-body) link, the received signal can be typically represented as a function of the transmitted signal as follows:
+Over each on-body link, the received signal can be typically represented as a function of the transmitted signal as follows:

-$$r(\tau) = \sum{j=1}^{L_p} \alpha_j p(\tau - \tau_j) + n(\tau) = h(\tau) \otimes p(\tau) + n(\tau) \quad (1)$$ where $h(\tau) = \sum{j=1}^{L_p} \alpha_j \delta(\tau - \tau_j)$ is the multipath Channel Impulse Response (CIR) if $\delta(.)$ is the Dirac delta function, L_p is the number of multipath components, α_j and τ_j are respectively the amplitude and delay of the j-th multipath component, $p(\tau)$ is the transmitted pulse and $n(\tau)$ is an additive noise process.
+$$r(\tau) = \sum{j=1}^{L_p} \alpha_j p(\tau - \tau_j) + n(\tau) = h(\tau) \otimes p(\tau) + n(\tau)$$ (1)

+where $h(\tau) = \sum{j=1}^{L_p} \alpha_j \delta(\tau - \tau_j)$ is the multipath channel impulse response (CIR) if $\delta(.)$ is the Dirac delta function, $L_p$ is the number of multipath components, $\alpha_j$ and $\tau_j$ are respectively the amplitude and delay of the j-th multipath component, $p(\tau)$ is the transmitted pulse and $n(\tau)$ is an additive noise process.

 Out of this observed signal, the TOA estimation step aims at determining the arrival time of the direct multipath component that would be ideally received in a free space propagation case.
-As revealed by equation (1), the TOA estimation quality depends on multiple factors such as the emitted pulse energy (and hence, the received pulse energy) in comparison with the noise floor, multipath fading effects (and hence, the occupied bandwidth), or signal obstructions.
+As revealed by Eq.
+(1), the TOA estimation quality depends on multiple factors such as the emitted pulse energy (and hence, the received pulse energy) in comparison with the noise floor, multipath fading effects (and hence, the occupied bandwidth), or signal obstructions.
 It is thus possible to generate false alarms due to early noisy realizations or to miss the direct path due to poor SNR conditions and/or severe NLOS blockages.
 The latter tend to increase the apparent length of the direct path or they can even cause its absence, leading to overestimated ranges.

-2.2 Strongest Peak Detection through Matched Filtering
+2.2 Detection schemes